 Have you ever heard the phrase, “If you take care of the little things, the big things will take care of themselves?”
 It’s true!
 It will be easier to declutter your home before the holidays if you don’t need to rush.
 So start far enough in advance.

 Starting with small projects will help you declutter faster.
-Pick one thing a day to organize, like your junk drawer, and you’ll be done in no time.
+Pick one thing a day to organize, like your junk drawer, and you’ll be done in no time at all.

 3. Eliminate trouble spots where clutter gathers